 To hand_Photo by Neil Wissink

-Created in collaboration with choreographer Siobhan Davies, To hand was commissioned by Whitechapel Gallery and was first performed within Claire Barclay’s Shadow Spans installation over four hours a day for a period of three weeks.
-The work is informed by Davies’ and Sperling’s engagement with Barclay’s installation and the ideas behind her work.
+Commissioned by Whitechapel Gallery, To hand was first performed within Claire Barclay's Shadow Spans installation over four hours a day for a period of three weeks.
+The work is informed by Davies' and Sperling's engagement with Barclay's installation and the ideas behind her work.

 "Matthias and I entered Shadow Spans and like every other visitor, we brought the outside world into the installation.
 Claire Barclay was ahead of us, she seemed to have relished finding out about how certain objects are crafted and her work already included exquisitely made things, each one re-imagined from activities, structures and materials found in the Whitechapel Gallery's present and historic environment.
 The individual parts as well as the whole exist in their time and their own variations of completion.
 Each object invites being looked at.